 The bogeyman (alternately spelled “boogeyman”) is one of the most persistent urban legends of all time and seems to have a variant in nearly all cultures across the world.
 In its most basic form, the legend of the bogeyman is of a malevolent entity who focuses his wrath upon children who’ve been misbehaving.
 He will either scare them by appearing through their bedroom windows at night or scratching on the windowpane.
 In more extreme instances, he abducts the children and takes them for a terrifying walk in the night—or in some cases even eats them.
-This 1980 supernatural horror film appropriates the bogeyman concept and modifies it to tell the tale of two sisters who are terrorized by the ghost of their mother’s murdered boyfriend, who has recently escaped being imprisoned in a mirror in their house.
+This 1980 supernatural horror film appropriates the bogeyman concept and modifies it to tell the tale of two siblings who are terrorized by the ghost of their mother’s murdered boyfriend, who has recently escaped being imprisoned in a mirror in their house.

 Jan Harold Brunvand was a pioneer in the research of urban legends and even in popularizing the term “urban legend.”
 His first was 1981’s The Vanishing Hitchhiker, named after the persistent story of someone picking up a hitchhiker who mysteriously vanishes, often while the car is still moving.
 The hitchhiker in this film is a lot more sinister.
 The Hitcher is a grisly and nihilistic film—Roger Ebert gave it zero stars— and stars C. Thomas Howell as Jim, who innocently picks up a hitchhiker named Ryder (Rutger Hauer) in Texas while driving a Cadillac Seville from Illinois to California.
 Ryder, for no apparent reason, begins making Jim’s life a living hell, appearing and disappearing and reappearing into his life with escalating levels of malice and terror.
 It is also thought that The Hitcher was partially based on The Doors’ song “Riders on the Storm” (“there’s a killer on the road”) and the 1953 film noir The Hitch-Hiker, which was said to be partially based on the real-life spree killer Billy Cook.